onepf/AppDF/specification/appds_spec_1_0.md

 Change History
 -------------
+### Version 0.96 (February 18, 2013)

+* `testing-instructions` tag is made required because many stores require this information.
+* Maximum length requirements is added for the `testing-instructions` tag (4000 symbols).
+* Possible values for rating certificate depending on its type are added to the specification.

 ### Version 0.95 (February 14, 2013)

 * `platform` attribute is added to the `<application>` tag to potentially support other mobile platforms.